-- ThromboGenics' financial data such as the summary half year financial, year-end financials, budget follow-up and consolidated results; - > application of IFRS; - follow-up of subsidiaries; -) matters of a strategic nature, new and current investments, the study and analysis of acquisition files; - preparations for the General Meeting, draw-up of the annual reports and press releases.
+- The Companies' financial data such as the summary half year financials, year-end financials, budget follow-up and consolidated results; - application of IFRS; - follow-up of subsidiaries; - matters of a strategic nature, new and current investments, the study and analysis of acquisition files; - preparations for the General Meeting, draw-up of the annual reports and press releases.

-The Board of Directors can deliberate validly only if at least half of their members are present or represented.
+The Board of Directors can deliberate validly only if at least half of its members is present or represented.